-Discloser: the party providing Confidential Information to a Recipient during discussions or activities associated with a Purpose.
+Discloser: the party providing Confidential Information to a Recipient.

 Purpose: means the specific activities to be undertaken by one or both of the parties for which or during which Confidential Information is shared.

 Recipient: the party receiving Confidential Information from a Discloser.